 Food and Water Safety

 Drink bottled water and avoid consuming tap water.
 Be cautious about eating street food from vendors with questionable hygiene practices.
 Stick to reputable restaurants and food stalls.
-(See Also: Is it Safe to Visit the Holy Land Now?
-Traveler’s Guide)
+(See Also: Is it Safe to Visit Chernobyl Now?
+A Guide to Radiation Risks)

 Natural Disasters and Emergency Preparedness